ayushbhatnagar/Spoj-Codes/README.md

 # Spoj-Codes
-Set of solutions of problems solved on SPOJ in java.
+Set of solutions of problems solved on SPOJ in Java.
-The class name represents the problem ID on the platform. :)
+The class/file name represents the problem ID on the platform. :)